 Stakeholder Relationships (QCA Code Principles 1 and 3)

-The key resources and relationships on which the business relies are identified within the Strategic Report in pages 9 to 11 of our Annual Report and Accounts for the Year to 31 March 2019 and these include our shareholders, a number of key suppliers, experienced employees and of course our valued customers.
+The key resources and relationships on which the business relies are identified within our Annual Report and Accounts for the Year to 31 March 2020 on pages 4 to 11 and these include our shareholders, a number of key suppliers, experienced employees and of course our valued customers.
 Feedback is obtained by the Group from regular stakeholder meetings with shareholders, customers, suppliers and with employees.

 We seek to establish longstanding customer relationships across the entire Group and these key relationships are maintained by account managers to ensure any issues are addressed in a timely manner.
 A comprehensive understanding of consumer trends and behaviours is essential to the Groups future success and the Group ensures that the results of meetings with both customers and suppliers are used to inform the business model and strategy going forward – for example, in undertaking new licensing contracts and enhancing product development.